 Francisella tularensis infection

-The Francisella tularensis infection in cats guidelines that the present article is updating were published in J Feline Med Surg 2013; 15: 585-587; this update has been compiled by Maria Grazia Pennisi.
+The Francisella tularensis infection in cats guidelines were published in J Feline Med Surg 2013; 15: 585-587; this update has been compiled by Maria Grazia Pennisi.

 This bacterial species was discovered in ground squirrels in Tulare County, California, in 1911.
-Tularaemia is a potentially fatal zoonosis.
-Various clinical syndromes occur, but most patients either present with a localized infection of the skin and draining lymph nodes (the ulceroglandular form) or with a systemic infection (typhoidal tularaemia).
-Oropharyngeal and pneumonic forms are rare.
+Tularaemia is a potentially fatal zoonosis mostly found in the Northern hemisphere.
+Various clinical syndromes occur, but most cats and humans either develop a localized infection of the skin and draining lymph nodes (the ulceroglandular form) or a systemic infection (typhoidal tularaemia).
+In general, kittens usually suffer from more severe forms of the disease.
+Oropharyngeal and pneumonic syndromes are rare.
 The risk of acquiring the infection from cats is low, but exists for owners of outdoor cats, veterinarians and technicians (Liles and Burger, 1993).
 Regular external parasiticidal treatment to prevent tick infestations is recommended for outdoor cats.
 When handling animals with suppurative or draining skin or lymph node lesions in endemic areas, gloves and goggles should be worn.
-Gloves should be also be worn when examining the oral mucosa.
+Gloves should also be worn when examining the oral mucosa of any suspected cat.
 Handling of diagnostic samples by laboratory staff requires adherence to the appropriate biosafety procedures (Greene, 2012).

-Francisella tularensis (formerly Pasteurella tularensis) is a small, gram-negative, non-spore-forming, vector borne zoonotic bacterium (Greene, 2012).
-Two biovars have been described as causing disease in the cat: type A or F. tularensis tularensis present in North America (virulent, associated with a tick/rabbit cycle), and type B or F. tularensis holarctica (used in the past for a the human live attenuated vaccine) with a broader distribution.
+Francisella (F.) tularensis (formerly Pasteurella tularensis) is a small, Gram-negative, non-spore-forming, vector-borne zoonotic bacterium (Greene, 2012).
+Two biovars have been described as causing disease in the cat: Type A or F. tularensis tularensis present in North America (virulent, associated with a tick/rabbit cycle), and Type B or F. tularensis holarctica (used in the past for a human live attenuated vaccine) with a broader distribution.
 The latter has a more complex life cycle involving lagomorphs and ticks or mosquitoes, as well as contaminated water.
 F. tularensis has a wide host range involving more than 100 mammals, birds, fish, reptiles and amphibians.
-Cats are more susceptible than dogs, but rodents (included pet hamsters) and lagomorphs are considered the most susceptible mammalian hosts, that may suffer from an often fatal disease (Rhyan et al., 1990).
+Cats are more susceptible than dogs, but rodents (included pet hamsters) and lagomorphs are considered the most susceptible mammalian hosts, that can suffer from an often fatal disease (Rhyan et al., 1990).

 Epidemiology and vectors

-Tularaemia is a rural, potentially fatal zoonosis sporadically occurring throughout temperate zones of the Northern hemisphere: North America, Eurasia, parts of the Middle East and the north coast of Africa (Foley and Nieto, 2010; Goetherth et al., 2004).
-F. tularensis infection may be acquired through many species of blood-sucking arthropods, included fleas; flies and mosquitos are mechanical vectors, only ticks (Dermacentor, Amblyomma, Haemaphysalis and Ixodes) are also long-term reservoir and pass the infection to a new generation transovarially (Foley and Nieto, 2010).
-Cats may also be infected by their rodent or lagomorph prey carrying the bacteria.
+Tularaemia (rabbit fever) is a rare, potentially fatal zoonosis sporadically occurring throughout rural temperate zones of the Northern hemisphere: North America, Eurasia, parts of the Middle East and the North coast of Africa (Goetherth et al., 2004; Foley and Nieto, 2010).
+In Europe, tularaemia has been reported in all countries - except Iceland, Ireland and United Kingdom - and in some areas of Sweden and Finland the highest European incidence is reported (ECDC, 2017; Cross et al., 2019).
+F. tularensis infection can be acquired through many species of blood-sucking arthropods, included fleas.
+Flies and mosquitos are mechanical vectors.
+Only ticks (Dermacentor, Amblyomma, Haemaphysalis and Ixodes) are also long-term reservoir hosts and pass the infection to a new generation transovarially (Foley and Nieto, 2010).
+Cats can also be infected by their rodent or lagomorph prey carrying the bacteria.

-Infected domestic cats may transmit tularaemia to humans by bites and scratches but also by direct contact with infected body fluids or tissues with the skin.
+Infected domestic cats can transmit tularaemia to humans by bites and scratches but also through direct contact with infected body fluids or tissues with the skin (Petersson and Athlin, 2017).
 Persons can also become infected by ingestion of contaminated food or water, by contact with lagomorphs, or by inhalation during farming activities (Foley and Nieto, 2010).

-In Scandinavian countries, the human disease has been studied – feline cases have never been reported.
-A study of an outbreak in Sweden showed that human cases were linked to mosquito bites as the main risk factor, but contact with cats was also thought to be important.
-In that outbreak, pneumonia was related with farm work (Eliasson et al., 2002).
+In Scandinavian countries, recurrent outbreaks of disease in humans and hare are linked to mosquito transmission – although feline cases have never been reported (Dryselius et al., 2019).
+However, in the past contact with cats was also thought to be important in an outbreak in Sweden.
+In that Swedish outbreak, pneumonia was related with farm work (Eliasson et al., 2002).
 Tularaemia has been reported from Norway after a cat bite (Yaqub et al., 2004).
 Based on the number of reported cases, the risk of tularaemia is small, even in endemic areas.
-The risk for free-roaming cats is related to tick exposure and to hunting rodents or lagomorphs.
+The risk for free-roaming cats is related to tick exposure and to hunting rodents or lagomorphs (Greene, 2012).

 Most cases were reported retrospectively, when cats were suspected of having transmitted tularaemia to humans, because clinical signs are often uncharacteristic.
-Severity is variable, ranging from a mild chronic localized infection (the ulceroglandular form) to a fatal acute disease (systemic).
-Kittens develop a more severe systemic disease (typhoidal) associated with fever, depression, enlargement of lymph nodes, liver and spleen, jaundice (Baldwin et al., 1991; Woods et al., 1998).
+Severity of the disease is variable, ranging from a mild chronic localized infection (the ulceroglandular form) to a fatal acute disease (systemic).
+Kittens develop a more severe systemic disease (typhoidal), associated with fever, depression, enlargement of lymph nodes, liver and spleen, jaundice (Baldwin et al., 1991; Woods et al., 1998).
 The localized form is represented by chronically draining subcutaneous abscesses (Valentine et al., 2004).
 Some cats show oral and/or lingual ulcerations (Greene, 2012).
-Laboratory abnormalities may include leukocytosis or panleukopenia, thrombocytopenia, increased serum aminotransferase and alkaline phosphatase activities, hyperbilirubinaemia.
+Laboratory abnormalities can include leukocytosis or panleukopenia, thrombocytopenia, increased serum aminotransferase and alkaline phosphatase activities, and hyperbilirubinaemia.
 Hyperplastic lymph nodes are found upon cytological examination (Greene, 2012).

-Specific antibodies can be detected by microagglutination (MA) tests as well as indirect fluorescent antibody test (IFAT); however, antibodies appear about three weeks after infection, and negative results are obtained at the onset of clinical signs (Feldmann, 2003).
+Specific antibodies can be detected by microagglutination tests (MAT) as well as indirect fluorescent antibody test (IFAT); however, antibodies appear not earlier than about three weeks after infection, and negative results are commonly obtained at the onset of clinical signs (Feldmann, 2003).
 A fourfold rise of antibody titre or a positive titre of 160 is considered suggestive of acute infection (Greene, 2012).
-In seropositive cats, bacterial DNA could not be evidenced by PCR in all cases, which suggests residual antibody from prior subclinical or undiagnosed infections (Magnarelli et al., 2007).
+Bacterial DNA could not be found by PCR in all cats with antibodies, which suggests residual antibody presence from prior subclinical or undiagnosed infections (Magnarelli et al., 2007).

-Definitive diagnosis requires bacterial culture, which appeared to be more sensitive than immunohistochemistry in one case report (Valentine et al., 2004).
-Culture requires special media but above all biosafety measures when handling infected tissues.
+Definitive diagnosis is only possible through bacterial culture, which appeared to be more sensitive than immunohistochemistry in one case report (Valentine et al., 2004).
+Culturing requires special media and all biosafety measures when handling infected tissues.